 |Physical Education||2 hours per week||2 hours per week||2 hours per week|

-Years 7 and 8 include Literacy Plus lessons for students targeted for accelerated progress in reading and writing
+Year 7 also includes Literacy Plus lessons for students targeted for accelerated progress in reading and writing.

 Year 9: Personalised Option .
-Y9 students currently choose to follow a course in one of the following :
+Y9 students currently choose to follow three of the courses listed in the table above and have 2 hours a week of each.

 Key Stage 4 (Years 10 and 11)